 - Injury not compatible with life (i.e., decapitation, burned beyond recognition, massive open or penetrating trauma to the head or chest with obvious organ destruction).

-- Extended downtime or un-witnessed arrest with asystole on the EKG in two leads.
+- Extended downtime (20 or more minutes of no CPR) or un-witnessed arrest with asystole on the EKG in two leads.

-- If a bystander or first responder has initiated CPR or automated defibrillation prior to an EMS Paramedic’s arrival and any of the above criteria (signs of obvious death) are present, the Paramedic may discontinue CPR and ALS therapy.
-All other EMS personnel levels must communicate with Medical Control prior to discontinuation of the resuscitative efforts.
+- If a bystander, first responder, or BLS provider has initiated CPR or automated defibrillation prior to ALS arrival and any of the above criteria (signs of obvious death) are present, the ALS provider may discontinue CPR.

-- Patient care responsibilities are transferred to the destination hospital staff.
+- Patient care responsibilities are transfered to the destination hospital staff

-- Orders to terminate resuscitation are received by Medical Control.
+- Order to terminate resuscitation are received by Medical Control